 c.
 VAT

-If your business’s turnover exceeds the VAT threshold (£85,000 as of 2024), you must register for VAT.
-Once registered, you’ll need to charge VAT on your sales, submit regular VAT returns, and pay any VAT owed to HMRC.
+If your business’s turnover exceeds the VAT threshold of £90,000 in any rolling 12-month period, you must register for VAT.
+Once registered, you will need to charge VAT on your sales, submit regular VAT returns, and pay any VAT owed to HMRC.

 d.
 Corporation Tax